Investigating the transverse-momentum- and pseudorapidity-dependent flow vector decorrelation in p--Pb collisions with a Multi-Phase Transport model: Introduction

-The paper is organized as follows.
+In this paper, the $\it{p}_\mathrm{T}$- and $\eta$-dependent flow vector decorrelation in p--Pb collisions are systematically studied with A Multi-Phase Transport (AMPT) model.
+The model with different tunings is applied to disentangle the impact of various physical processes, such as initial conditions, parton transport, nonflow contribution, and hadronic rescatterings.
 In section~\ref{The model}, a brief introduction about the AMPT and its various configurations is given.
 Section~\ref{Method} introduces the observables to characterize the flow vector decorrelation as a funcyion of the $\it{p}_{\mathrm{T}}$ and $\eta$, respectively.
 The two-particle correlation method and the advanced nonflow subtraction strategy are also presented.
 The results and related discussions are in section~\ref{Results}.
 Finally, a summary of this work is presented in section~\ref{summary}.